Home

 English translators have struggled with excessive literalism and no translation is felicitous to the literary nuances of the original prose.
 Now, Michael Katz addresses these challenges with new insights into the linguistic richness, the subtle tones and the cunning humour in this sparkling rendition of Fyodor Dostoevsky’s masterpiece.

 Fyodor Dostoevsky wrote The Brothers Karamazov, Crime and Punishment, The Idiot, and many other novels.
-Michael R. Katz is C. V. Starr Professor Emeritus of Russian and East European Studies at Middlebury College.
-He has published translations of more than fifteen Russian novels, including Crime and Punishment and Notes from Underground.
-He lives in Cornwall, Vermont.
+Michael R. Katz is the C. V. Starr Professor Emeritus of Russian and East European Studies at Middlebury College.
+He has translated over twenty Russian novels, including The Brothers Karamazov, Crime and Punishment, Fathers and Children, and Notes from Underground.